Azure/bicep/README.md

 We recommend you convert a simpler template
 ...

-## High Level Design Goals
-1. Code should be easy to understand at a glance and straightforward to learn, regardless of your experience with other programming languages.
-2. The language should provide a 'transparent abstraction' for the underlying platform.
-3. The language should feel familiar to imperative programmers, whilst making some of the declarative differences clear through syntax.
-4. Users should be given a lot of freedom to modularize their code if they desire.
-There should be no need for 'copy/paste'.
-5. Tooling should provide a high level of resource discoverability and validation, and should be developed alongside the compiler rather than added at the end.
-6. Users should have a high level of confidence that their code is 'valid' before deploying.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a